xiangyun-wang/BulletProoF-Implementation/README.md

 ## Usage
 ### MCS Files
 MCS files can be directly loaded onto the Arty A7 board for testing.
 [Calibration.mcs](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/MCS%20files/Calibration.mcs) is used for MPS calibration, and the port mapping can be found in the constraint file (.xdc) provided in the Vivado Project Folder([HERE](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/Vivado%20Project/Calibration/Arty-A7-100-Master.xdc)).
 [E300ArtyDevKitFPGAChip.mcs](https://github.com/xiangyun-wang/BulletProoF-Implementation/blob/main/MCS%20files/E300ArtyDevKitFPGAChip.mcs) is a SiFive soft-core RISC-V processor.
+### Vivado Project
+Try to import the downloaded project into Vivado at first, to see if can work.
+If it cannot work, simply extract all the VHDL files from the project (or you can find all the VHDL files [HERE](https://github.com/xiangyun-wang/BulletProoF-Implementation/tree/main/VHDL)), then create a new Vivado project.